 War Remnants Museum - The War Remnants Museum is formerly known as the Museum of Chinese and American War Crimes.
 Aside from glimpses into atrocities suffered during wartime, the museum has many ancient helicopters, tanks, jets, and other armaments to observe, a sobering moment on a Saigon holiday.

 Notre Dame Cathedral - This French creation is the reminder of the French legacy.
 The 18th century bricks and stained glass structure is the beautiful example of Ho Chi Minh City’s architectural heritage.
-Most viet nam holidays itineraries will include a trip here.

 Giac Lam Temple - The 1744 structure, the Giac Lam temple is probably the oldest Chinese temple to see in HCMC and is highly regarded locally.

-Ben Thanh Market - Possibly the oldest and probably the busiest market in all of Vietnam, the Ben Thanh Market is bustling with over 3,000 stalls in one open-air square.
+Ben Thanh Market - Possibly the oldest and probably the busiest market in the country, the Ben Thanh Market is bustling with over 3,000 stalls in one open-air square.
 Situated in District 1 between the streets of Le Loi, Ham Nghi, Tran Hung Dao and Le Lai, the market sells coffee, food, clothes, trinkets, Chinese medicine - in fact everything you might need (and plenty of things that you'd never need) can be found here!
 So be prepared to jostle with the locals and practice your bartering skills!

 Water Puppets - HCMC also features its own weekly traditional water puppet show at the local Ngon Restaurant every Saturday evening.
 Book a seat in advance so you don’t miss out.